+Non-Compliance

-Provision 12.3 Medical Care Henley-Young shall implement its sick call policy and practice which ensures that confined residents who request non-emergency medical attention are examined by a medical professional within 24 hours of a residents placing him or herself on sick call, excepting weekends and holidays.
-Status Non-Compliance Discussion The status of this provision remains as non-compliance based on my interviews, documents review and observation.
+Discussion The status of this provision remains as non-compliance based on my interviews, documents review and observation.
 Therefore my below statements still stand.
 Although the facility has 14 hour nursing service daily during the week and four hours on Saturday and Sunday there is still no policy, procedures and protocols as to how sick-calls should be administered to residents.
 The facility must develop the processes, and practices for this provision.
 The facility still has the responsibility of maintaining medical care and medication for all of the health needs of the residents.
-On this provision, I am reiterating that the actions and recommendations from my previous report should be reviewed and followed (see introduction.).
+On this provision, I am reiterating that the actions and recommendations from my previous report should be reviewed and followed (see the Introduction).
 Recommendations Develop policies, procedures and protocols for this provision.
 Place a kite box on each unit.
 Provide training for staff on this provision.
 Nurse or designated person, making daily rounds to retrieve kites (Request for Medical Service Forms).
 Evidentiary Basis Document review, observation, interviews

 Provision 12.4 Medical Care Prescription medications shall only be distributed by licensed medical staff or Henley-Young staff who has been trained by licensed medical personnel.
-Status Non-Compliance Discussion The status of this provision remains as non-compliance based on my interviews, documents review and observation.
+Status Non-Compliance Discussion The status of this provision remains as non-compliance based on my interviews, document review and observation.
 Therefore my statements below still stand.
 The facility has two registered nurses who are licensed to distribute medications to the residents.
 The problem is that the facility has no policies, procedures or protocols in place to direct this distribution.
 The facility still has the responsibility of maintaining medical care and medication for all of the health needs of the residents.
-On this provision, I am reiterating that the actions and recommendations from my previous report should be reviewed and followed (see introduction.).
-Recommendations Develop policies, procedures and protocols to address this provision.
-These policies, procedures and protocols must include the appointment of a medication administration protocol.
-There must be a medication record of all medicines administered. a.
-One record to reflect all medicines leaving the pharmacy; b.
-An additional record kept in each resident's case file.
-Ensure that the training is comprehensive make certain that all medical contingencies are considered.
-The staff should be trained on what side effects to look for drugs commonly prescribed to residents with mental health needs.
-Provide training to staff on the policy, procedures and protocols for this provision.
-All training should be documented and conducted annually.
+On this provision, I am reiterating that the actions and recommendations from my previous report should be reviewed and followed (see the Introduction).
+Recommendations 2.
+These policies, procedures and proappointment of a medication admi3.
+There must be a medication record nistration protocol.
+I of all medicines administered. edicines leaving the pharmacy; n each resident's case file.

+medical contingencies are considered.
+5. The staff should be trained on what side effects to look for drugs commonly prescribed to residents with mental health needs.
+6. Provide training to staff on the policy, procedures and protocols for this provision.
+7. All training should be documented and conducted annually.
 Evidentiary Basis Document review, observation, interviews

 Provision 12.5 Medical Care Medical and mental health services shall be provided in a manner that ensures the confidentiality of resident's health information.
-Status Non-Compliance Discussion The status of this provision remains as non-compliance based on my interviews, documents review and observation.
+Status Non-Compliance Discussion The status of this provision remains as non-compliance based on my interviews, document review and observation.
 Therefore my statements below still stand.
 The facility still has the responsibility of maintaining medical care and medication for all of the health needs of the residents.
-On this provision, I am reiterating that the actions and recommendations from my previous report should be reviewed and followed (see introduction.).
+On this provision, I am reiterating that the actions and recommendations from my previous report should be reviewed and followed (see the Introduction).
 Recommendations Develop policies, procedures and protocols to address this provision.
 Get HIPAA requirements and institute them the facility.
 Designate the persons who have access to the resident's medical records within the facility and outside of the facility, but within the juvenile justice system.
+Provide training to staff on policies, procedures and protocols.
+Provide training to staff on HIPAA requirements, and document training.
+Designate a HIPPA Privacy Officer.
+Evidentiary Basis Document review, observation, interviews